jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 : `-S $(date -d '21 days ago' +%D-%R) -E $(date -d '17 day ago' +%D-%R)` # the date command can interpret many human-readable expressions, then express them using the format mentioned afterwards.
 Cool, eh!!!
 : 04/15  # the bash shell will probably have problems with the forward slash unless you surround the string with double quotes

+## Job Limit
+If you want to filter for jobs with a certain time limit, use the `-k/--timelimit-min` and `-K/--timelimit-max` flags.
+To show only jobs with time limit between 48 and 72 hours that ran between 4 and 8 weeks ago:

+`sacct -S $(date -d '8 weeks ago' +%D-%R) -E $(date -d '4 weeks ago' +%D-%R) -k 48:00 -K 72:00`

+If you know the exact time limit of the jobs you are looking for, set both min and max time limit to the same value.
+For jobs with a time limit of 30 minutes that ran in the last month:

+`sacct -S $(date -d 'last month' +%D-%R) --timelimit-min 30 --timelimit-max 30`

 ## **Job State Values**
 Using the `-s <states>` option, you can prune your search by looking for only jobs which match the state you need, such as F for failed.
 (All of these work: f, failed, F, FAILED).
 You can specify more than one state if you separate them with commas.
 Note that you use a different flag for state with the `squeue` command, `-t <states>`.